kjs29/Python/Exercises/Error Handling.md

       result = a/b

   except ZeroDivisionError:
-      print("It is infinity, you tried to divide any number by 0")
+      print("\nIt is infinity, you tried to divide any number by 0")

   else:
       print(f"\nDivision result : {result}")